Friday, 8 September 2017

 These four parameters may be represented as follows:

-Volume and expo are easily done using native OpenTx.
-However deadband and saturation limit correspond to points on a curve and OpenTx doesn't allow these to be altered dynamically.
-Fortunately we can use Lua to create a custom snapflap mix with all the adjustments we want!
+Volume and expo are easily done using native o/s features.
+However upper and lower deadband correspond to points on a curve and OpenTx doesn't allow these to be altered dynamically.
+Fortunately we can overcome this limitation by means of a Lua script.

 Lua pre-processor and mixing